Sunday, November 15, 2015

 Shocking beauty

 Mesmerized.
-That's how I felt, watching Under the Skin: a strange, highly original science fiction film from 2013 by the British director Jonathan Glazer (known for his crime thriller Sexy Beast and the family drama Birth).
+That's how I felt, last summer, when I first watched Under the Skin: a strange, highly original and visually stunning 2013 science fiction mystery, directed by the versatile English filmmaker Jonathan Glazer (known for his 2000 crime thriller Sexy Beast and his 2004 family drama Birth).

-From the onset, starting with the galactic opening shots, which suggest that extraterrestrial forces arrive on Earth, I got the feeling that I was witnessing something special.
+From the onset of Under the Skin, starting with the galactic opening shots which suggest that extraterrestrial forces arrive on Earth, I got the feeling that I was witnessing something very special.
 Something of a dark, fragile depth, rarely seen in an industry that's preoccupied with box-office returns.

 Mysterious and seductive

-Under the Skin follows a mysterious woman, played with glacial superiority by Scarlett Johansson, who drives in a van through Scotland and lures solitary men into a trap, while maintaining her cold, dispassionate composure.
-An equally mysterious motorcyclist helps her to conceal the evidence.
-What are they doing?
-What is that strange black goo in which their victims disappear?
+An equally mysterious motorcyclist helps the woman to conceal the evidence of her secretive deeds.
 What is this methodical duo up to?
-Are they extracting an energy source or life force?
-And how does the strange seductress react when she notices essential things that make humans human, such as humor, self-sacrifice, compassion, musicality, hunger, fear, lust and love?
+What is that strange black goo in which their victims end up?
+Does it extract an energy source or life force?
+And how does the strange seductress react when she notices essential things around her that make humans human, such as humor, compassion, self-sacrifice, musicality, hunger, fear, lust or love?
 Is she starting to feel something...?

 Experimental

-The scenes in the van were shot with a hidden camera.
-The men who get into the van with Johansson were unsuspecting passers-by.
-Only after the scenes were already shot, they got informed that they were taking part in a movie.
-This contributed to spontaneous, naturalistic interactions.
-And Johansson herself, with that 'alien', erotic look of hers, was perfectly cast as the mysterious woman.
-Through her eyes, we watch the touching stupidity, vulnerablity, ugliness and beauty of mankind with wonder and compassion.
+Some scenes in Under the Skin, f.e. certain scenes with actress Johansson as the seductress in her van, were shot with a hidden camera.
+The men who are invited into the van were often unsuspecting passers-by.
+And it was only after these scenes were already shot, that these men got told they were taking part in a movie.
+That contributed to their spontaneous, naturalistic interactions while they were secretely filmed.
+And Johansson herself -with that unique, 'alien', erotic look of hers- is perfectly cast as the enigmatic woman.
+Through her eyes, we notice (from a new, childlike perspective) the touching stupidity, vulnerablity, ugliness and beauty of mankind (and our individual selves), with wonder and compassion.

 Under the Skin - UK/USA/Switzerland - 2013.